ByteBandits/writeups/ekoparty-ctf-2015/reversing/Patch me/sudhackar/README.md

 secureimage.xml:       XML document text
 ```

 .Net assembly can be very easy decompiled.
 I use [Telerik JustDecompile](http://www.telerik.com/products/decompiler.aspx) to decompile the code.
-Here is the code that does the main job od decoding the xml to an image.
+Here is the code that does the main job of decoding the xml to an image.

 ```cs